 While the University will reimburse reasonable expenses incurred by employees while on University business, it has also established Expense Guidelines as to what will be considered reasonable in most cases.

-- Deviation from Expense Guidelines:
+- Deviation from Expense Procedure:

-Any deviation from this Procedure requires advance approval from a Dean, Assistant or Associate Vice-President, or higher and shall be supported by a written, detailed justification.
+Any deviation from this Procedure requires advance written approval from a Dean, Assistant or Associate Vice-President, or higher and shall be supported by a written, detailed justification.

 - Limitations on Reimbursable Expenses: